JeremyRubin/pleb.fi/content/potluck/_index.md

 - Be familiar with speakers talks to give intros and stuff
 ## Speakers
 ### Panels
-- Panels should have 1 Moderator and 3 to 4 guests
+- Panels should have 1 Moderator and 3 Panelists, 4 maximum if absolutely
+  necessary (better to split the panels).
 - Rule of thumb: 10 minutes per panel guest
+- No "Mini Talk Per Panelist" -- Panels should be dynamic and focus on engagement between panelists.
+- Leave time for Q&A.
 - Pre conference chat!
 ### Fireside Chats
 - Two people